the0neWhoKnocks/setup.linux/distro/mint/README.md

 <details>
   <summary>Expand for Solution</summary>

   Had random issues in file managers when transfering lots of small files at once.
-Basically I'd start a transfer, the manager would hang, couldn't close the transfer dialog and would have to kill the manager proccess.
+Basically I'd start a transfer, the manager would hang, couldn't close the transfer dialog and would have to kill the manager's proccess.

   When I added `vers=1.0` (like `sudo mount -t cifs -o vers=1.0`) the issue no longer happened but transfers were slower, and version `1.0` is less secure.